trntv/apis-list/README.md

 - [Snapchat](https://github.com/apis-list/apis-list/blob/main/apis/snapchat/snapchat.md) - Snapchat’s private API
 - [SoundCloud](https://github.com/apis-list/apis-list/blob/main/apis/soundcloud/soundcloud.md) - Using the SoundCloud API, you can build applications that take sound on the web to the next level
 - [Strava](https://github.com/apis-list/apis-list/blob/main/apis/strava/strava.md) - API for accessing and managing data about athletes, activities and segments
-- [Telegram](https://github.com/apis-list/apis-list/blob/main/apis/telegram/telegram.md) - We offer two kinds of APIs for developers
-- [Telegram Bot](https://github.com/apis-list/apis-list/blob/main/apis/telegram-bot/telegram-bot.md) - The Bot API is an HTTP-based interface created for developers keen on building bots for Telegram.
-The Bot API is an HTTP-based interface created for developers keen on building bots for Telegram.
+- [Telegram](https://github.com/apis-list/apis-list/blob/main/apis/telegram/telegram.md) - The Bot API allows you to easily create programs that use Telegram
 - [Telegram MTProto](https://github.com/apis-list/apis-list/blob/main/apis/telegram-mtproto/telegram-mtproto.md) - The Bot API allows you to easily create programs that use Telegram messages for…
-- [Trash Nothing](https://github.com/apis-list/apis-list/blob/main/apis/trash-nothing/trash-nothing.md) - Developer API trash nothing! provides a REST API which allows developers to build apps on top of the trash nothing platform (with thousands of new posts every day and millions of users from around
+- [Trash Nothing](https://github.com/apis-list/apis-list/blob/main/apis/trash-nothing/trash-nothing.md) - Developer API trash nothing! provides a REST API which allows developers to build apps on top of the trash nothing platform (with thousands of new posts every day and millions of users from around)
 - [Tumblr](https://github.com/apis-list/apis-list/blob/main/apis/tumblr/tumblr.md) - Create new ways to use Tumblr with access to content, likes, followers, and drafts
 - [Twitch](https://github.com/apis-list/apis-list/blob/main/apis/twitch/twitch.md) - The Twitch API enables you to develop your own applications using the rich feature set that Twitch provides
 - [Twitter API](https://github.com/apis-list/apis-list/blob/main/apis/twitter-api/twitter-api.md) - Explore now